pataty/pataty.github.io/_portfolio/8_project.markdown

 To carry out my studies, I:
 * Designed adaptors between the part to assemble and the robot using CAD software (Solidworks)
-* Print the part I had designed (using an Ultimaker printer)
+* Printed the part I had designed (using an Ultimaker printer)
 * *Found Creative solutions to solve the clients problems* (using sensitive or collaborative robots, vision, autonomous platforms etc)
-* Write robot trajectories to perform the task wanted to the client
+* Wrote robot trajectories to perform the task wanted to the client
-* Demonstrate the solution to the client
+* Demonstrated the solution to the client